-The Archives of the Wisconsin Annual Conference of the United Methodist Church is located in Suite 302 of Conference Headquarters at the corner of Windsor and Bird Street in Sun Prairie, Wisconsin.
+The Archives of the Wisconsin Annual Conference of the United Methodist Church is located in Suite 102 of Conference Headquarters at the corner of Windsor and Bird Street in Sun Prairie, Wisconsin.
 Sun Prairie is ten minutes northeast of Madison on Hwy 151.
-The Archives are open Monday and Thursday morning from 8:00 until 12:00 p.m.
-Other times may be arranged by appointment.
+The Archives are open Monday and Thursday morning from 9:00 until 1:00 p.m.
+Please call ahead to confirm that we are open or to make an appointment.

 Send your questions to: